j-mnr/gophergo.dev/content/basics/11-range.md

 	}
 }

-// RangeScopedValues shows that you get copies of the values of all of the
+// ScopedValues shows that you get copies of the values of all of the
 // collections (slice, string, map) that we can range over and changing those
-// values does NOT change the collection. func RangeScopedValues() {
+// values does NOT change the collection. func ScopedValues() {
 	scopedSlice := []int{0, 1, 2, 3, 4}
 	scopedString := "NOT changed"
 	scopedMap := map[string]bool{"x": true, "y": true, "z": true}